Tim Butler

 Timothy George Butler (born 7 December 1958) is an English musician and songwriter.
-He is the bass player, and co-founder of the Psychedelic Furs.
+He is the bassist, and co-founder of the English rock band the Psychedelic Furs.
 He is also the youngest of three brothers.

-Richard, the eldest, is the lead singer of the Psychedelic Furs.
+Richard, the eldest, is the lead vocalist of the Psychedelic Furs.
 Both brothers were also founding members of the alternative rock band, Love Spit Love.

 Butler was born in Teddington, Middlesex, England and lives in Liberty, Kentucky with his wife Robyn Wesley Butler and their children.
-She was a fan since the Forever Now (1982) album.
+She was a fan since the Psychedelic Furs' third studio album Forever Now (1982).